 Adjustments are amazingly easy.
-The templates have a tapered perimeter, so moving the guide bearing down the taper slightly adjusts the fit by a few thousandths of an inch.
-Once you dial-in the fit, you can crank out piles of cleanly cut, deadly-accurate tenons in minutes.
+Moving the guide bearing down the taper slightly to adjusts the fit by a few thousandths of an inch.

 Longer tenons take multiple passes.
 The Spiral up-cut bits provided with the PantoRouter® have 2 cutting flutes.
 Depending on the bit, the length of these flutes vary.
 When cutting tenons, be sure to note the length of the flutes.
 The cutting flute length is the maximum depth that can be cut at once, tenons that exceed the cutting flute length can be cut but must be done in multiple passes as shown on the previous page.